 Apply for Financial Aid

-Financial aid is available and awards are based on a family’s demonstrated financial need as determined by FACTS Grant and Aid Assessment Service.
+Financial aid is available and awards are based on a family’s demonstrated financial need as determined by FAST Grant and Aid Assessment Service.
 We encourage all families to explore the value of a Phoenix education for their children, regardless of their ability to afford the entire tuition.
-Our tuition assistance program complements 529 plan use, family gifting options and need-based financial aid opportunities which can make a Phoenix education a reality for families across a wide economic range.
+Our tuition assistance program complements 529 plan use, family gifting options, and need-based financial aid opportunities which can make a Phoenix education a reality for families across a wide economic range.
 To apply for financial aid, please visit the FAST Portal and complete your application.

 How to Apply for Financial Aid

 • Parent may request financial aid materials by checking the financial aid box on the admissions application or by contacting Phoenix directly.

 • The Phoenix School must receive a completed financial aid application on or before February 15th.